 The original recipe for the Italian Casserole was “fine” before I went gluten free, but even then I wanted a simpler recipe with slightly fewer ingredients so I used spaghetti/pasta sauce instead of the combination of tomato sauce, tomato paste, onions, and spices.
 I also made some changes based on our personal preferences—such as using only a fourth of the pepperoni slices and usually opting for shredded mozzarella cheese instead of mozzarella slices.

 Too much pepperoni can lead to indigestion (and we didn’t need that much meat) and shredded mozzarella does a better job of getting in the “nooks and crannies” of the pasta than sliced mozzarella does.

-Years later when I went gluten free, all I had to do to make this recipe safe for Son and I was substitute gluten-free pasta and ensure that all the other ingredients in the recipe were gluten free.
-Of course, that was quite easy to do and the results were as delicious as always, so here’s the recipe as I make it today with notes on making slight variations.
+Years later when I went gluten free, all I needed to do to make this recipe safe for Son and me was to substitute gluten-free pasta and ensure that all the other ingredients in the recipe were gluten free.
+That was quite easy to do and the results were as delicious as always, so here’s the recipe as I make it today with notes on making slight variations.

 “We won’t be having dinner until I find my camera.
 Guess this occurrence will force me to buy a bigger, more professional camera, which would be much harder to misplace!
 LOL and sigh.
 I’m hungry! #foodbloggerproblems”